Work flexibility: Unconventional arrangements are here to stay

 Job sharing

 Job sharing is a special type of part-time work.
-It involves two or more people sharing the duties that comprise one full-time position.
-All parties must possess excellent communication skills in order to keep each other updated on where every task stands.
-While job share work generally gets split 50/50, the employees involved can look at their individual skills sets and interests to divide up responsibilities.
+It involves two or more people sharing the duties of one full-time position.
+All parties must possess excellent communication skills to keep each other updated on the status of every task.

 -